xdslproject/training-intro/practical/general/local.md

 ## Installing xDSL

+>**Note**
+> This tutorial is currently tested with version 0.12.1 of xDSL, so that is the version we will obtain here.

 You have two options to install xDSL, you can either get the latest release via pip or download the source from GitHub.
 The benefit of using pip is that it will install the requiresite Python packages too, whereas when you execute from source you must get these manually (via pip).

 ### Installing via pip